db47h/cache/README.md

 use concrete types instead of interfaces can easily customize these by vendoring the package then redefine Key and Value in types.go.
 This file is dedicated to this purpose and should not change in future versions.

-## TODO

-Make cache evictions asynchronous:

-- reserve and evict to size will slice the item list and pass the sliced-off chain to a GC goroutine.
-- add a Close method on LRUCache to stop the GC goroutine and enable clean cache shutdowns.

 [ci]: https://travis-ci.org/db47h/lrucache
 [ci-img]: https://travis-ci.org/db47h/lrucache.svg?branch=master